GCharn/GCharn/README.md

 ###

-I'm [YourName], a seasoned C# .NET System Engineer with over 15 years of experience under my belt.
+I'm Charnn, a seasoned C# .NET System Engineer with over 15 years of experience under my belt.
 My journey through the tech world has been filled with challenges, learning, and a lot of code.
-I'm a firm believer in constantly updating my knowledge, ensuring I'm always in sync with the ever-evolving tech landscape.
+I believe in constantly updating my knowledge, ensuring I'm always in sync with the ever-evolving tech landscape.

 ## 🚀 Experience & Expertise